Impression in Optimizely Experimentation

 Experiment 3

-Since four page activations occur when the visitor views the homepage, the visit counts as four impressions.
+The visit counts as four impressions because four page activations occur when the visitor views the homepage.
 Impressions are shown in green below.

 impressions_page_load.png